-- 14. Dress for exhibitors participating in SGBI sanctioned Open and Junior shows shall be of neat and clean clothing of collared shirts with sleeves, belts, no midriffs showing and appropriate footwear no tennis shoes.
-Exhibitors may wear hats or go bareheaded no caps. - 15.
+- b.
+Star Five Fitting Star 5 exhibits are not subject to purebred clipping rules.
+Entries are to be fitted as blow and go.
+Hair may be brushed according to preference with no paint or adhesives on any part of the body. - 8.
+Each animal exhibited must be exhibited with the correct age and shown in the class corresponding with their correct age. - 9.
+Entries in each class will be placed 1, 2, 3, etc. Animals are to be presented in descending order according to age. - 10.
+Polled classes will be entered at the same time as class entries are required by each show.
+Animals will be lined up according to age for the judge.
+To be eligible to show in Best of Polled, animals must be slick polled with no scurs, no scars, no dehorning and with no evidence of horny tissue. - 11.
+Classes with over thirty (30) entries should be divided into sections and section winners return for final placing. - 12.
+The judge should be an SGBI approved judge. - 13.
+Dress for exhibitors participating in SGBI sanctioned Open and Junior shows shall be of neat and clean clothing of collared shirts with sleeves, belts, no midriffs showing and appropriate footwear no tennis shoes.
+Exhibitors may wear hats or go bareheaded no caps. - 14.
 Each animal shall be presented in the show ring in its natural conformation and structure without alteration or modification.
 Alteration or modification shall be defined to include any surgical, chemical, electrical, or other appearance change, save only branding, tattooing, foot trimming or dehorning.
 Additionally, no pumping or filling of an animal with a liquid, air, or any other substance is allowed.
-ALL animals and exhibitors found to be in violation of this rule will be banned for life from showing at SGBI approved shows. - 16.
-If entries are not properly fitted and good herdsmanship followed, the owner may be asked to not display their cattle until adhering to the proper procedures as outlined in our herdsmanship paper. - 17.
+ALL animals and exhibitors found to be in violation of this rule will be banned for life from showing at SGBI approved shows. - 15.
 Every exhibitor, in consideration of his/her entry being accepted, agrees to submit any animal so entered by him/her to inspection and agrees to have such animal submitted to any test as may be designated and requested by the Shows and Exhibits Committee, or the authorized representatives of the relevant show or fair, and agrees that the conclusions reached by the committee/representative as the whether such animal is unethically fitted or over age, shall be final, without recourse, against SGBI and designated personnel.
-Any false representation, interference or unprofessional conduct on the part of any exhibitor will be dealt with by the Shows and Exhibits Committee according to the equities of the case. - 18.
-For and in consideration of the opportunity to participate in any SGBI approved show, each exhibitor hereby releases SGBI, its officers, directors and representatives from negligence, any and all claims, suits and judgments, either past, present, or future, arising from or connected with the administration or use of such test or examination and the resulting decision therefrom. - 19.
+Any false representation, interference or unprofessional conduct on the part of any exhibitor will be dealt with by the Shows and Exhibits Committee according to the equities of the case. - 16.
+For and in consideration of the opportunity to participate in any SGBI approved show, each exhibitor hereby releases SGBI, its officers, directors and representatives from negligence, any and all claims, suits and judgments, either past, present, or future, arising from or connected with the administration or use of such test or examination and the resulting decision therefrom. - 17.
 Any exhibitor desiring to dispute or challenge the results of any test, exam, or show rule enforcement, as applied to his/her animals, shall do so in accordance with procedures established by the rules of the association.
 This refers to, but is not limited to, the procedures to file protest and appeals process.

-20. Appeals:
+18. Appeals: